rochmind/diversion/README.md

-# list used for diversion.ch - backup adblocker on asus router (in case pihole is down)
+# another list used for diversion.ch - backup adblocker on asus router (in case pihole is down)
-# also used for pihole adlist
+# also used for other bespoke adlist/trackers
 blacklist